 College members attend a number of tertiary institutions and each of these institutions have policies regarding bullying, harassment, discrimination and sexual misconduct.
 Students of each institution are bound by these policies as well as St Andrew's College policy.

 St Andrew's College takes pride in developing policy that is evidence based.
 You are of course welcome to seek advice from anyone in College you feel can assist.
 College seeks to ensure that all College members are aware of this policy and can direct you to further support and information if needed.

-Please contact the Education and Student Life team if you have any queries - student.life.officer@standrewscollege.edu.au
+Please contact the College Life team if you have any queries - collegelife@standrewscollege.edu.au